OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-**Aggregate Information:** Information that we combine into anonymous groups of customers or users.
+**Aggregate Information:** We combine individual information into anonymous groups of customers or users.
 One way to think of it is in terms of a survey or opinion poll.
 Aggregate information would tell you that 80 percent of the people voted for a candidate, but not who actually voted.
 These groups are large enough to reasonably prevent individuals from being identified.

 ' + '

 **Anonymous Information:** Information that doesn't directly identify and can't reasonably be used to identify an individual customer or user.

+' + '

+**AT&T:** Throughout this Policy, references to “AT&T,” “we,” “us,” and “our” include the family of AT&T companies around the world except affiliates who have a separate privacy policy.

 ' + '